 Still interested in ordering an e-sim card for Brazil then click on the link and arrange everything online right now.
 You can order a Brazil e-sim card through Airalo and SimOptions.
 Traveltomtom has great experiences with both e-sim card providers.

 My experiences buying a sim card in Brazil

 In the following vlog you can see what it was like trying to get a Brazil sim card in Rio de Janeiro.

 After trying multiple Vivo, Claro and TIM stores in Sao Paulo and Rio de Janeiro in the first 3 days I basically begged someone in the post office in Leblon, Rio de Janeiro to let me buy a Correios Celular prepaid sim card.
 They used someone’s CPF for the registration and they made it work for me, so big thumbs up for willing to help a stranger out.

 Most of the time the Correios Celular sim card worked pretty well.
 I got a package with 20 GB data for about $17 USD so price-wise it wasn’t that bad either.
 The biggest bummer was the network strength and the internet speed.
 More often than desirable there was no or a very weak signal inside buildings, coffee shops, etc. which still made me depend on the WiFI.

 Anyway I was grateful that at least someone let me buy a Correios Celular prepaid sim card without having a CPF number.

-Let me know if you have any more questions and I am more than happy to help you out.
+Let me know if you have any more questions please comment below and I am more than happy to help you out.

 Enjoy your trip to Brazil!